IAmRoot0/iamroot0.github.io/_posts/2024-06-06-Expanding-the-Scope-of-Automation-Scanners-Using-Burp-Suite.md

 Suppose if we want to scan a single application with multiple tools then, we have to explore the entire application multiple times for each tool.

+**So our goal is to explore the entire application once manually and capture the traffic in burp-suite and then transfer the captured traffic from burp-suite to HCL AppScan or other automation tools for security scanning**

 ---
 ## About Burp-Suite
 ---